 Matrices and systems of linear equations.
 Vector spaces and linear transformations.
 Determinants.
 Inner product spaces, eigenvalues and eigenvectors.
 Prerequisite: MA 112.
+Offered spring semester.
 Three credits.

-MA 116 Acturial Science
+MA 116 Actuarial Science

 This course focuses on the basic mathematical principles underlying the mathematics of finance.
 Various concepts in interest theory such as discount and accumulation functions, certain annuities, yield rates, bonds, mortgages and other loans are presented.
 Fundamentals of other financial mathematics such as duration, immunization, and liability/asset matching are also covered in the course.
+Not offered on a regular basis.
 Three credits.